Another “New” Era: WOTUS Rule 2020 (updated 07/24/2020)

 Following years of discussion, administrative rulemaking, and multi-state litigation, the Environmental Protection Agency (“EPA”) and Army Corps of Engineers (“ACOE”) have published a new regulatory definition of waters of the United States (“WOTUS”).
-On April 21, 2020, the EPA published a revised definition of WOTUS, dubbed the “Navigable Waters Protection Rule” (“2020 Rule”), in the Federal Register.
-The 2020 Rule represents the final version of the 2018 draft rule that we previously discussed.
-Now in its final form, the 2020 Rule will go into effect nationwide on June 22, 2020, but 17 states and various environmental groups have already filed suit seeking to challenge the 2020 Rule.
+On April 21, 2020, the EPA published a revised definition of WOTUS, dubbed the “Navigable Waters Protection Rule” (“2020 Rule”), in the Federal Register, 85 Fed Reg 22,250.
+The 2020 Rule represents the final version of the 2018 draft rule published on December 11, 2018.
+Now in its final form, the 2020 Rule went into effect nationwide on June 22, 2020, but a number of states and other local jurisdictions, as well as environmental and agriculture groups, have already filed suit seeking to challenge the 2020 Rule.

 2020 Rule Provisions

 Similar to the draft published in 2018, the 2020 Rule seeks to provide certainty by explicitly describing those waters or features that it seeks to cover, describing those waters or features that are explicitly excluded, and providing guidance for determining jurisdiction of waters or features that are not explicitly covered or excluded.
 First, the following are explicitly covered by WOTUS under the 2020 Rule: